World Resources Forum: Overview

 As an inter-link between research, industry and policymaking, WRF emphasises the facilitation of networking in order to optimise the transfer of knowledge between the different stakeholders.
 For that purpose, special events are organised and connections to key leaders can be established through the WRF Secretariat.

-The WRF capacity-building activities include, for instance, supporting the participation of scientists from developing countries and of young people (for example the youth programme of the 2011 WRF Conference) and Kids and yWRF program of WRF 2013.
+The WRF's capacity-building activities include, for instance, supporting the participation of scientists from developing countries and of young people (for example the youth programme of the 2011 WRF Conference) and Kids and yWRF program of WRF 2013.

-Flagship activity is the organisation of the annual WRF Conference, which usually takes place in the fall and brings together science, research, policymakers, and industry.
+The main event is the organisation of the annual WRF Conference, which usually takes place in the fall and brings together science, research, policymakers, and industry.
 The programme usually includes a series of high-level keynotes, parallel sessions and targeted workshops as well as special side events.
-Apart from the regular media reports are regularly being written by Student Reporters.
+Apart from that, regular media reports are regularly written by Student Reporters.
 Furthermore, the WRF Secretariat conducts other knowledge and multi-stakeholder dialogue as well, such as the dissemination of UN Environment International Resource Panel reports though website, social media and MOOCs.

 The Corporate image of the World Resources Forum was designed by Helmut Langer.
 It shows a white R in a blue world which symbolizes not only the resource issue but also associations like Refusing, Reducing, Re-using, Repairing, Refurbishing, Remanufacturing, Re-purposing, Recycling and Recovering.